savannstm/rvpacker-txt/README.md

         --disable-processing FILES   Skips processing specified files.
                                      Example: --disable-processing=maps,other,system.
                                      [Allowed values: maps, other, system, scripts]
-        --disable-custom-processing  Disables built-in custom parsing/writing for some games.
+        --disable-custom-processing  Disables built-in custom text processing for some games.
+                                     This flag will automatically be used when writing if you parsed game text with it.
+    -r, --romanize                   If you parsing text from a Japanese game, that contains symbols like 「」, which are just the Japanese quotation marks, it automatically replaces these symbols by their roman equivalents (in this case, "").
                                      This flag will automatically be used when writing if you parsed game text with it.
     -l, --log                        Enables logging.
     -h, --help                       Prints the program's help message or for the entered subcommand.